rossnelson/organizations-users-roles-kata/README.md

 ![Kata: http://www.planoaikido.com/](http://cl.ly/image/0c1T1b1A0K1b/Jo-Kata-14-Strikes-small2.jpg)

+Access to the JSON API can be found at http://kata-docs.simian.us.

 We have three layers of organizations: root organization, organizations and child organizations.

 There is only one root organization that we call "Root Org".